hanishkvc/prgs-health-covid19-analtoolkit/README.md

 The logic uses libreoffice internally to help with the xls to csv conversion.
-So when the program is run for the first time in a given user session, it may take more time than what is currently accounted for the libreoffice to start up.
-In which case, the logic will timeout and exit.
-So one is required to rerun the program a 2nd time to get it to do its job.
+So when the program is run for the first time in a given user session, it may take more time than usual waiting for libreoffice to start up.
+If it takes too much time, logic will timeout and exit.
+In which case one is required to rerun the program a 2nd time to get it to do its job.
 With the latest update the underlying program uses a better way of connecting to libreoffice, so chances of this issue creeping up should be less.
 The current default timeout is around